 The centrepiece of our academic core are our two professional graduate programs, the Master of Global Affairs (MGA) and the Master of Public Policy (MPP) – designed to develop a new class of innovators and problem solvers tackling some of the world’s most pressing challenges.
 Against the backdrop of one of the world’s most diverse cities, the two-year MGA program offers a tailor-made, interdisciplinary curriculum delivering the best of both an academic and a professional degree with mandatory global internships in students’ chosen field.
 The two-year MPP program is highly interdisciplinary, bridging the spheres of domestic policy and international or global policy in order to address the complex issues facing modern governments and other policy-making organizations.
 The both programs feature core instruction on a small-group, cohort-based model.

-In addition, students have the opportunity to enroll in joint-degree programs with the Rotman School of Management (MBA/MGA) or the University of Toronto Faculty of Law (JD/MGA and JD/MPP), as well as a new dual degree program with Sciences Po in Paris (MPP/MGA), Hertie School in Berlin (MIA/MGA) and the new dual degree with the London School of Economics & Political Science in London, (MPA/MGA).
+In addition, students have the opportunity to enroll in joint-degree programs with the Rotman School of Management (MBA/MGA) or the University of Toronto Faculty of Law (JD/MGA and JD/MPP), as well as dual degree programs with Sciences Po in Paris (MPP/MGA), Hertie School in Berlin (MIA/MGA) and the new dual degree with the London School of Economics & Political Science in London, (MPA/MGA).